alexisyyu/quick-q/README.md

 # QuickQ

-QuickQ is a tool designed to help you easily create, distribute, and analyze questionnaires.
+QuickQ is a platform that makes it easy to create, distribute, and analyze questionnaires.

 ## Features

+- AI-assisted questionnaire creation
+- Intuitive drag-and-drop form builder
-- Questionnaire creation with the help of AI
+- Questionnaire preview
-- Simple distribution and collection of responses (login-free!)
+- Effortless sharing and response collection (no login required)
-- Powerful analytics and reporting
+- Export data and get AI-powered insights